mertsenn/ImdbProject/README.md

 # ImdbProject
 # IMDb Clone

-In this project, we have created a movie listing and detail viewing application similar to IMDb.
+In this project, I have created a movie listing and detail viewing application similar to IMDb.
 The application was developed using Kotlin programming language and incorporates modern app development techniques for Android.

 ## Features